 Suspect told police, 'It is sad to die alone'

-TOKYO (TR) – Tokyo Metropolitan Police have arrested a 48-year-old man over the alleged abduction of a high school he met online, a crime he committed in order for them both to commit suicide, reports TBS News (June 13).
+TOKYO (TR) – Tokyo Metropolitan Police have arrested a 48-year-old man over the alleged abduction of a high school girl he met online, a crime he committed in order for them both to commit suicide, reports TBS News (June 13).

 On June 9, Hiroyuki Suzuki, a resident of Kitamoto City, Saitama Prefecture, communicated with the girl, a third-year student living in the capital, via Twitter.
 “I have sleeping pills and tranquilizers,” he reportedly wrote.